geordiekidd/geordiekidd-hugo/content/shelf/movies/dekalog.md

 link: "https://archive.org/details/dekalog-s-01e-08"
 ---

 Some of the best yet most torturous cinema you will ever watch.
 This is a Polish series of ten hour-long films that are loosely based on the ten commandments.
-Travelling to the edges of human relationships, morality, consequence, love, despite, ego, fate, and uncertainty, Kieślowski's *Dekalog* has everything.
+Human relationships, morality, consequence, love, despite, ego, fate, uncertainty; *Dekalog* has everything.
 Exceptionally written and directed.
 If I had to recommend only one work from KK, this would be it.
-(Thankfully, this is my website and I can recommend more than one if I like.)
 Dekalog 6 (about Love) is horrifyingly beautiful.